Home

 to create a component from the JS module:

-$ jco componentize add.js --wit add.wit -n example -o add.wasm
+$ jco componentize add.js --wit add.wit --world-name example --out add.wasm

 OK Successfully written add.wasm with imports ().